privacyguides/privacyguides.org/docs/multi-factor-authentication.md

 !!! warning

     While Nitrokeys do not release the HOTP/TOTP secrets to the device they are plugged into, the HOTP and TOTP storage is **not** encrypted and is vulnerable to physical attacks.
-If you are looking to store HOTP or TOTP these secrets, we highly recommend that you use a YubiKey instead.
+If you are looking to store HOTP or TOTP secrets, we highly recommend that you use a YubiKey instead.

 !!! warning